NativeScript/docs-v7/docs/code-sharing/code-splitting.md

 title: Code Splitting
 description: NativeScript Documentation - Code Sharing - Code Splitting
 position: 50
-slug: code-sharing
 environment: angular
-previous_url: /build-process
 ---

 # Code Splitting

-When building a project with code sharing project you will share a big part of the code, however you will encounter situations where you need to provide different code for the web app and for the mobile app.
+When building code sharing app, you will share a big part of the code.
+However, you will encounter situations where you need to provide different code for the web app and for the mobile app.
 The most common scenario is with Angular Components where the HTML to define the UI for the web and mobile should be different.

 There is a simple a naming convention that allows you to provide two versions of the same file.
 All you need to do is create two files and add **.tns** before file extension to one of them, i.e.